judy2k/fictionary/README.rst

     Reject words over a certain threshold.
 Existing Words
     Reject words that are real.
-Language Choice
-    Currently, fictionary conforms to the rules of British English.
-I'm going to add American English.
 Word Generation Rollback
     Rejecting words that are too long or short is reasonably expensive.
 I may refactor this to rollback and remake choices until a valid 'word' is